 Working in new facilities means you get to learn new electronic medical record (EMR) software platforms.
 Because different facilities operate with different EMR platforms, you’ll get to jump right into the thick of it and expand your skills—and this is a valued skill to have!
 Hospitals constantly update new EMR platforms which means knowing different platforms going into your new travel job is coveted and can get you further in your career.
 In fact, a Black Book Research survey stated that 98 percent of travel nurses said fluency in multiple EMR platforms is highly valued.

-You’re looking to be challenged in your healthcare career.
+No. 5: You’re looking to be challenged in your healthcare career.

 One way to be challenged is that element of continued growth in your skills, previously mentioned.
 Additionally, the component of flexibility adds challenges in of itself.
 Being able to face these challenges are what can make or break the healthcare travel life for you.

 As far as logistics go, it all comes down to planning and maintaining.
 Maintaining those licenses and certifications are typically a challenge.
 Managing and updating your compliance is a task too, but as stated previously, it can be helpful to manage all of this on Fusion Marketplace.
 Additionally, maintaining a permanent home (for tax purposes) while you travel and seeking out temporary housing can be an exciting challenge.